 Data that pragmatists collect this way are measured and analyzed using the appropriate manner (for example, a qualitative literature review is examined qualitatively, while a statistical survey is done quantitatively).
 The advantage, however, is that data can be converted between these two measures (especially qualitative to quantitative).

-As this article has explained, a research design is independent of any method or procedure of collecting data.
+As this article has explained, a research design is independent of any method or procedure for collecting data.
 By definition, any type of research can do so, and researchers can perform any type of approach as appropriate to the situation or the problem of the research.
 What research design aims to do is to create a direction or a blueprint of the research by recommending a framework of the inquiry.

-The design of the research, thus enables researchers to identify the type of data collected and the evidence they need to answer the question.
+The design of the research thus enables researchers to identify the type of data collected and the evidence they need to answer the question.
 Simply collecting evidence to support a postulated hypothesis would not do; it is the task of the researcher, by designing a framework, to allow the study to find alternative, even conflicting explanations and which one makes more sense or can be most validated.